-Tamar Herzog is the Monroe Gutman Professor of Latin American Affairs at the History Department, Harvard University.
+Tamar Herzog is the Monroe Gutman Professor of Latin American Affairs and Radcliffe Alumnae Professor at Harvard University.
 A legal historian of Europe and its overseas domains, her latest book is called A Short History of European Law.
 The Last Two and a Half Millennia.
 Herzog is also the author of Frontiers of Possession: Spain and Portugal in Europe and the Americas,Upholding Justice: State, Law and the Penal System in Quito (English edition, 2004; French translation 2001; Spanish original 1995), Defining Nations: Immigrants and Citizens in Early Modern Spain and Spanish America (English edition, 2003; Spanish translation 2006), Ritos de control, prácticas de negociación: Pesquisas, visitas y residencias y las relaciones entre Quito y Madrid (1650-1750), (English edition, 2000; French translation forthcoming) and Mediación, archivos y ejercicio: los escribanos de Quito (siglo XVII-XVIII) (1996).

 This information is accurate for the time period that the faculty associate is affiliated with CES.

 Monroe Gutman Professor of Latin American Affairs & Radcliffe Alumnae Professor, Harvard University